restorecommerce/identity-srv/README.md

 #### `Create`

 Used to create a User (usually by previleged user).
 Requests are performed providing `io.restorecommerce.user.UserList` protobuf message as input and responses are a `io.restorecommerce.user.UserList` message.
-The User-to-Role associations assignment is optionally secured by `access-control-srv` with [configuration](./cfg/config.json#L71).
-If authorization is enabled it uses `acs-client` to invoke `access-control-srv` to verify the role and its assocations are valid.
-When authorization is enabled the creating user should have a valid authentication context `io.restorecommerce.user.Context` in request and he is allowed to create Users with valid User-to-Role associations `io.restorecommerce.user.RoleAssociation.Attribute` with in his `io.restorecommerce.user.HierarchicalScope`.
-The User can assign roles if `io.restorecommerce.role.Role.assignable_by_roles` is with in hierarchical scope context `io.restorecommerce.user.HierarchicalScope.role`.
+The User-to-Role associations assignment is optionally secured by [`access-control-srv`](https://github.com/restorecommerce/access-control-srv) with [configuration](./cfg/config.json#L71).
+If authorization is enabled this service uses [`acs-client`](https://github.com/restorecommerce/acs-client/) to invoke `access-control-srv` to verify the role and its assocations are valid.
+When authorization is enabled the creating user should have a valid authentication context `io.restorecommerce.user.Context` in request else the request is denied.
+The User is allowed to create other Users with valid User-to-Role associations `io.restorecommerce.user.RoleAssociation.Attribute` with in his `io.restorecommerce.user.HierarchicalScope`.
+The creating User can assign roles if `io.restorecommerce.role.Role.assignable_by_roles` is with in his hierarchical scope context `io.restorecommerce.user.HierarchicalScope.role`.

 #### `Register`